Introduction to Social Policy

 On completion of this section of the module students will be able to:

-- Appreciate key principles and constructs influencing contemporary social policy in (post) welfare state contexts.
+- Identify key principles and constructs influencing contemporary social policy in (post) welfare state contexts.

-- Understand the architecture framing social policy and how local policy instruments and principles derive from international and supra-national frameworks as well as local frameworks and conditions.
+- Evaluate the architecture framing social policy and how local policy instruments and principles derive from international and supra-national frameworks as well as local frameworks and conditions.

-- Be equipped with basic conceptual tools to assess the premises and impacts of social policy instruments.
+- Assess with the help of basic conceptual tools, the premises and outcomes of social policy instruments.

-- Be aware of how social policy frames and responds to a range of contemporary social issues.
+- Recognise how social policy frames and responds to a range of contemporary social issues.

 Module Overview and Content